All Episodes

 I've been listening to you since I was in junior high.

-Uh I don't remember what I said exactly, but I was with my family.
+I don't remember what I said exactly, but I was with my family.

-Uh I was probably 14 years old.
+I was probably 14 years old.

-I said something, and my grandpa's response was, has he been listening to Rush Limbaugh?
+I said something, and my grandpa's response was, Has he been listening to Rush Limbaugh?

-And that's when I figured I needed to tune in to you.
+And that's when I figured I needed to tune into you.

-So then it was shortly after that that you arrived.
+Well, and then it was shortly after that that you arrived.

-He had no private company experience, he had limited public experience.
+He had no private company experience.

-And but I look at Hermann.
+But I look at Herman Kaine.

 He never had a job.